 The modern game

 Lacrosse is the oldest team sport in North America.
-It originated with the Haudenosaunee peoples, the Mohawk, Oneida, Onondaga, Cayuga, Seneca, and Tuscarora tribes, in what is now upstate New York and southern Ontario over 900 years ago.
+It originated over 900 years ago with the Haudenosaunee peoples, the Mohawk, Oneida, Onondaga, Cayuga, Seneca, and Tuscarora tribes, in what is now upstate New York and southern Ontario.
 The original games were played with hundreds of participants across fields that could be miles long and lasted from sun up to sun down or even several days.
 It is often known as the 'Creator's Game' or the 'Medicine Game' because it's not just a sport, but also a ceremonial practice used for healing, community building, training warriors, settling disputes among tribes, and honoring and entertaining the Creator.
 Lacrosse still holds deep meaning and significance in the lives of the Haudenosaunee and other native groups today.

 Implicit in these origins is the idea that we honor the game.
-That we play our hardest and remain humble no matter the outcome, that we treat our teammates and our opponents with honor, and we remember that it is a privilege to be able to play this great game.
-Please watch the following two videos on lacrosse's historical and mythological origins and also note how lacrosse is a game for everyone - no matter who you are as a person and whether you are swift like a deer, strong like a bear, have the vision of a hawk, or have a heart like the squirrel, there is a place for you.
+That means we play our hardest and remain humble no matter the outcome, we treat our teammates and our opponents with respect, and we remember that it is a privilege to be able to play this great game.
+Please watch the following two videos on lacrosse's historical and mythological origins and also note how lacrosse is a game for everyone - no matter who you are as a person, and whether you are swift like a deer, strong like a bear, have the vision of a hawk, or have a heart like the squirrel, you belong.

 The history of lacrosse